Ircama/ELM327-emulator/README.md

 *ELM327-emulator* includes a basic processing of the ISO 15765-2 ISO-TP Layer and KWP2000 ISO 14230-2:1999 Data Link layer.
 The following elements are implemented:

-- CAN Headers, including KWP2000 frame length management,
+- 3-byte and 4-byte KWP2000 header with frame length management (the "Format" byte always assumes address information and physical addressing; other cases are ignored),
+- ISO-TP 11 bit CAN identifier (29 bit CAN identifiers are not supported)
 - ISO-TP Single frame (SF), First frame (FF), Consecutive frame (CF), Flow control frame (FC),
 - Basic input flow control of ISO-TP (with generation of FC output frames); output flow control (handling of FC input frames) is ignored,
-- Checksum byte (CS) at the end of the ISO 14230-2:1999 message block (checksum verification in requests and checksum generation in responses),
+- KWP2000 Checksum byte (CS) at the end of the ISO 14230-2:1999 message block (checksum verification in requests and checksum generation in responses),
 - ISO-TP P1, P2, P3 and P4 [timers](#timers).

+The KWP2000 format is detected by a header >= three bytes.

 ## Advanced usage